nookyo/qubership-workflow-hub/actions/container-package-cleanup/README.md

 # 🚀 Package Cleanup Action

 This **Package Cleanup** GitHub Action automates the cleanup of old package versions in a GitHub repository or organization.
-It supports both Docker/container images and Maven packages.
+It supports both Docker/container images and Maven JAR files.

 ---